Speaking up for better outcomes

 - make recommendations to the Commission regarding the Commission’s functions.

-Reflecting diverse Queensland
+Reflecting a diverse Queensland

 Council members come from a wide range of backgrounds, reflecting the diversity of the Queensland community.